BYUCS452S2021/RaceCalendar/schema.md

 - url is the link to the race website, which includes registration and course info.

 ### Evidence of Normalization:
 Every table in the schema contains a key.
+We have eliminated redundancy from our SuggestedRaces and UpcomingRaces table.